-There are no known side effects from the injection of the radioactive tracer.
+There are no known side effects from the radioactive injection.
 There is a small amount of radiation involved in the procedure (a similar amount to other diagnostic procedures such as CT) but the risks associated with this are minimal.
 This is the equivalent of about 5 years naturally occurring ('background') radiation and is of no significant risk to you.